Dancing eyes-dancing feet syndrome

 See Disclaimer regarding information on this site.
 Some links on this page may take you to organizations outside of the National Institutes of Health.

-The syndrome often occurs in association with tumors or following a viral infection.
+OMS typically occurs in association with tumors (neuroblastomas), or following a viral infection.
 Treatment may include corticosteroids or ACTH (adrenocorticotropic hormone).
-In cases where there is a tumor present, treatment such as chemotherapy, surgery, or radiation may be required.
-With treatment of the underlying cause of the disorder, there may be an improvement of symptoms.
-Relaspses are common and may occur without warning.Dancing eyes-dancing feet syndrome, also known as opsoclonus myoclonus syndrome, is a rare movement disorder characterized by associated ocular (eye), behavioral, sleep, and language disturbances.
+When there is a tumor present, treatment may include chemotherapy, surgery, and/or radiation.
+When the underlying cause of OMS is treated, symptoms may improve.
+Relapses are common and may occur without warning.Dancing eyes-dancing feet syndrome, also known as opsoclonus myoclonus syndrome (OMS), is a rare neurologic disorder characterized by ocular (eye), behavioral, sleep, and language problems.
 The onset is usually abrupt, often severe, and can become chronic.

 - Pranzatelli MR. Opsoclonus-Myoclonus Syndrome.
 National Organization for Rare Disorders (NORD).
 2009; http://www.rarediseases.org/search/rdbdetail_abstract.html?disname=Opsoclonus-Myoclonus%20Syndrome.
 Accessed 11/2/2009.